Agent-Shields/Gen-ReadME/README.md

 GIVEN a command-line application that accepts user input

-WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usave, License, Contributing, Tests and Questions
+WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests and Questions

 WHEN I enter my project title
 THEN this is displayed as the title of the README